kahotsang/Analysis-of-Brazilian-Ecommerce-Dataset/README.md

 * sellers_olist_public_dataset_: contains the seller information of each ordered item

 ## Data Cleaning
-However, there are some problematic entries at the geolocation table.
-First, there are some simulated locations that are actually outside the boundary of Brazil and should be removed.
-Second, there are some mistaked data inputs which will lead to high variance of the estimated location of each city (i.e. some simulated locations are associated with a wrong city).
-Thus, I also remove those wrong entries by cross-checking with the actual location of a city from some online sources.

-The CleanDataset folder contains the dataset after the above cleaning procedure, together with some GDP information of each Brazilian city and state for further analysis.
+However, there are some problematic entries at the geolocation table, which should be removed.
+The CleanDataset folder contains the cleaned dataset, together with some GDP information of each Brazilian city and state for further analysis.

 ## Feature Engineering
 The next step is to extract useful features from the raw dataset.
+In this project, we focus on the impact of the following features:
+* distance between seller and buyer
+* product size and weights
+* the prosperity effect of the customer / seller city (reflected by the GDP level)

 ## Credit
 Thanks to Olist for releasing this dataset.